-- (12) Like EFRAG, we welcome the convergence efforts by both the IASB and the FASB to develop a common impairment model for financial assets.
-However, in our opinion the robustness in application, a clear conceptual basis and quality of the solution have higher priority. - (13) Overall, we are convinced that the proposals in the Document are moving in the right direction.
+- (13) We welcome the convergence efforts by both the IASB and the FASB to develop a common impairment model for financial assets.
+However, in our opinion the robustness in application, a clear conceptual basis and quality of the solution have higher priority. - (14) Overall, we are convinced that the proposals in the Document are moving in the right direction.
 However, as mentioned above we are concerned about certain concepts and believe more specific guidance (not rules) needs to be provided.

-Our responses to the questions in the Invitation to comment on the Document as well as additional questions to constituents posed by EFRAG are contained in the Appendix to this letter.
+Our responses to the questions in the Invitation to comment on the Document are contained in the Appendix to this letter.